-There are only a few casinos that offer authorised betting games.
-Internet gambling is also not looked on favourably, however if you want to gamble online in Brazil you can use foreign online casinos.
+There are only a few casinos that offer authorized betting games.
+Internet gambling is also not looked on favorably, however if you want to gamble online in Brazil you can use foreign online casinos.
 Although you’ll probably be having so much fun exploring that you won’t have enough time!

 5.Learn some Portuguese

 Brazil is an ex-Portuguese colony, which means that they speak Portuguese.
 If you already know some French, Spanish or another romance language, Portuguese is fairly easy to pick up.
 If not, it will help if you learn the basics – even if you only know how to say “hello”, “thank you”, and “where is the bathroom?”.

 Locals tend to look favourably on people who speak their language, and if you make an effort to speak some Portuguese, you’ll have more people willing to help you if you encounter any trouble.

 6.If you are robbed, let the thief have your items